topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

 Searching waypoints with keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you enter a keyword in the search bar on the top of the waypoint screen only waypoints will be shown which have the keyword in its title, description, street, town, province, two character iso countrycode, or zip code.
 Search is case insenstive.
-If you search in a folder, also all search results in descendant folders will be displyed.
+If you search in a folder, also all search results in descendant folders will be displayed.
 If a :ref:`filter <ss-waypoint-filter>` is applied, the search will restrict itself to the filtered waypoints.

 .. _ss-waypoint-sort: